Meepsy23/CertPro.sh/README.md

 	```
 	sudo nano /etc/nginx/sites-enabled/default
 	```
-2. Then Add this to the server block:<br />
+2. Create a new server block, identical to the default server block.
+Then paste the following.:<br />
 	```
 	listen 443 ssl default_server;
 	listen [::]:443 ssl default_server;